Pylons-tech/pylons_sdk/SDK-tutorial.md

 ```
 pylonscli tx pylons get-pylons --amount 500000 --from cosmos1fun8le2dxrclr633psv7gke6wtlycunnm8dlm7 --keyring-backend=test
 ```
 `from` flag sets the address of the account to get pylons and `amount` flag sets the amount of `pylon` to get.
-In this command, we are getting 500 pylons for the account `test`.
+In this command, we are getting 500 pylons for the account `jack`.
 You should press `y` to the confirmation line.

 The result will be like the following.